Master of Arts for Teachers

-- and three letters of recommendation to GAMES as PDFs.
+- and three letters of recommendation.

 The MAT degree does not have set deadlines throughout the year.
 You can apply and be admitted at any time; however we recommend that you apply at least three months before the term that you want to be admitted for.
 Here are our recommended deadlines: March 1 for Summer Term, May 1 for Fall Term and October 1 for Spring Term.

 In my search for a graduate school, the Master of Arts for Teachers through the Department of Mathematics at the University of Nebraska–Lincoln stood above the rest.
 I thought I was going to have to choose between mathematics or teaching, but this program makes it possible to study both, at a high-caliber university.
 Sarah MurmannMAT student

 Proposed Courses for MAT Degree